sawano/alphanumeric-comparator/README.md

 ###Another example:

-If we sort the strings
+If we sort the strings:

     Hard drive 20GB
     Hard drive 2GB